Yarra Plenty Regional Library: Rosanna Library 1973-2023

 Rosanna Library is one of three libraries in the City of Banyule.
 The original library was located at 72 Turnham Avenue on the corner of Douglas Street.
 It was opened on 15 August 1973.
 It was built with a bluestone exterior at a cost of $140,000.
-It has an open floor design.
+It had an open floor design.
 At that time, the City of Heidelberg purchased the neighbouring corner property on Douglas Street.
 This was eventually demolished and the area landscaped.

 The library closed in early 2023 and a temporary pop-up library opened in Beetham Parade Rosanna.

-Rosanna Library Redevelopment
+Rosanna Library Redevelopment and Reopening

-In December 2020 Banyule City Council entered an agreement with Woolworths who owns adjoining land to the Council land where the library was situated.
+In December 2020, Banyule City Council entered an agreement with Woolworths who owns adjoining land to the Council land where the library was situated.
 Initial concepts were developed to show what a proposed two-story building could look like and how the spaces would be used.
 In August 2021 the Council gave notice of its intention to sell part of the land which the library occupies to Fabcot Pty Ltd (wholly owned subsidiary of Woolworths Limited) to facilitate the development of a Woolworths supermarket, In return Fabcot will construct and deliver a new library to agreed specifications and construction cost.
 The new library will be a three-story building with expanded children's area, co-working and study spaces, community meeting rooms and other services and spaces.
-The redevelopment of Rosanna Library is scheduled to finish by the end of 2025.
+The redevelopment of Rosanna Library was completed in late 2025, and the new Rosanna Library officially opened on 21 January 2026.